DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-view.md

 ------|------|------------
 row | [TableRow](#table-row) | Specifies a table row
 column | [TableColumn](#table-column) | Specifies a table column
-style? | Object | Specifies a cell styles
+style? | Object | Specifies cell styles

 ### <a name="table-cell-args"></a>TableCellArgs

-Describes properties passed to the table cell template when it is being rendered
+Describes properties passed to the table cell template when it is being rendered.

 Field | Type | Description
 ------|------|------------
 row | [TableRow](#table-row) | Specifies a table row
 column | [TableColumn](#table-column) | Specifies a table column
-style? | Object | Specifies a cell styles
+style? | Object | Specifies cell styles

 ### <a name="table-no-data-cell-args"></a>TableNoDataCellArgs

-Describes properties passed to the table cell for an empty state template when it is being rendered
+Describes properties passed to the table cell being rendered when using an empty state template.

 Field | Type | Description
 ------|------|------------
-style? | Object | Specifies a cell styles colspan? | number | Specifies the number of columns a cell should span
+style? | Object | Specifies cell styles colspan? | number | Specifies the number of columns the cell spans

 ### <a name="table-stub-cell-args"></a>TableStubCellArgs

-Describes properties passed to the table stub cell template when it is being rendered
+Describes properties passed to the stub table cell template being rendered.

 Field | Type | Description
 ------|------|------------